Confusedfish/confusedfish.github.io/_plans/2019-Van-Plans/2019-7-02-Bernaray.md

 We have visited Skye before, it was a beautiful blend of white sandy beaches, mountains and idyic emptiness.
 We have every expectation this would just be amplified on the the Outer Hebrides.

-A circular route is possible from [Skye](https://www.calmac.co.uk/hopscotch-14-harris-uists) for about £110 for a VW camper sized vehicle.
-You could do it in a car of course but the idea of aquiring some smoked fish from the smokehouse on North Uist all in the comfort of the camper on a white sandy beach watching the sun go down sounds idylic.
+A circular route is possible from [Skye](https://www.calmac.co.uk/hopscotch-14-harris-uists) for about £110 for a VW camper sized vehicle or the car, add another £80 for a full size motorhome.
+You could do it in a car of course but the idea of aquiring some smoked fish from the smokehouse on North Uist and eating it in the comfort of the camper on a white sandy beach watching the sun go down sounds idylic.

 It's a 1,100 mile roundtrip, assuming about 100 miles on the islands.
+Assume £120 for fuel in a car, £145 in a VW type camper or £220 in a big camper.